CBS crisis comes to a head as Moonves and Redstone fight for network's future

 It's hard to see the two sides coming to a compromise.
 Either CBS will win, and Moonves will gain more autonomy over the company he has led for 20 years, or Redstone will win, and Moonves will be replaced.

-The results of this so-called "nuclear option" could have consequences for other companies with dual-class stock structures.
+The results of this so-called nuclear option could have consequences for other companies with dual-class stock structures.

 Moonves was attending the CW network's "upfront" presentation to advertisers when the judge's ruling came in.